-Even though the NBA has seen its share of great players through its rich history, the consensus opinion of the better part of the NBA world is that Michael Jordan is the undisputed greatest player of all time.
-But every once in a while, we can hear different opinions, especially from players that played in his era and saw other guys match up with MJ.
+Even though the NBA has seen its share of great players through its rich history, the consensus opinion of the better part of the NBA community is that Michael Jordan is the undisputed GOAT.
+But every once in a while, we can hear different ideas, especially from players that played in his era and saw other guys match up with Jordan.

-Larry wasn’t near the natural-born athlete MJ was, but Bird managed to become one of the best with his sheer ability to do anything with the ball.
-Shoot, play in the post, distribute, rebound, and most importantly, win his team games in the clutch.
-Sure McHale is a bit biased in his opinion, as he had the chance to play alongside Larry in his best days, but that doesn’t diminish the fact Bird’s name has to be up there with the best to do it.
+Larry wasn't near the natural-born athlete MJ was, but Bird managed to become one of the best with his sheer ability to do anything with the ball.
+Shooting, playing in the post, distributing, rebounding, and most importantly, winning games for the Celtics in the clutch.
+Sure McHale is a bit biased in his opinion, as he had the chance to play alongside Larry in his best days, but that doesn't diminish the fact Bird's name has to be up there with the best to do it.